-While the majority of adults age 65 and older do not have difficulty speaking English, a sizeable number of older adults speaking Asian and Pacific Islander languages speak English "not well" or "not at all."
+While most adults aged 65 and older do not have difficulty speaking English, a sizeable number of older adults speaking Asian and Pacific Islander languages speak English "not well" or "not at all."
 Because of this, it's important to provide translated health and educational materials and access to human service providers who speak languages other than English.